 A screen is also provided for upgrading the router.
-From the main menu, under Maintenance, select Router Upgrade to display the Router Upgrade screen.
+From the main menu of the browser interface, under Maintenance, select Router Upgrade to display the Router Upgrade screen.

 From this screen, you can check for new software versions by clicking the Check button.
 If a new version is found, you can download and install it in one step.
-To enable the Smart Wizard to automatically check for a new software version upon login, select the Check for New Version Upon Log-in check box.
+To enable the router to automatically check for a new software version upon login, select the Check for New Version Upon Log-in check box.